-Job Description: INTERNSHIP (SOAR) -- SUMMER 2014 -- Ministry Opportunities with a Discipleship Experience
+INTERNSHIP (SOAR) -- SUMMER 2013 -- Ministry Opportunities with a Discipleship Experience

-Target: SOAR is ideally setup for the unmarried young adult who is a college upperclassman or is a recent college graduate and is considering a potential vocation in ministry.
-We will carefully and prayerfully consider all applicants.
+Target: SOAR is ideally setup for young adults who are recent college graduates or currently enrolled in college and are considering a potential vocation in ministry.
+However, we will carefully consider all applicants.

 SOAR is an experience that will ...